bguiz/bguiz.com/blog/angular-vs-ember-roundup/notes.md

 Ember’s router runs a hierarchical state machine under the hood.

 As such, it know how to keep multiple controllers (that belong to the same vertical section of a hierarchical state) running at the same time.
 This makes rendering one view within the context of another view extremely easy to do, using {{outlet}} in the templates.
+This [demo of ember nested routes](http://jsbin.com/wiyin/4/) shows how trivially easy it is to get this going.

 ### Templating